craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/what-im-for-principle-stacks.md

 I’m happily pulling the lever *for* Joe Biden ahead of November 3rd.
 I don’t think one leadership change at the top will solve all of our problems.
 Far from it.
 But, right near the top of my stack is a belief in the principle of [working in good faith](/posts/core-values) within the imperfect system we have over tearing it down or finding further ways to undermine it to get what I want.
 I’ve concluded based on his actions that Biden will do his best to do that in a way that our current president has demonstrated with his actions that he will not.

 If you think that's crazy, we're probably not prioritizing the same things.
-But, I’m guessing there’s a good chance we probably have more principles in common than we don’t.
+Still, I’m guessing there’s a good chance we probably have more principles in common than we don’t.
 I'd be curious to have a conversation about how our principle stacks are different and why.

 While I breathe, I hope.